RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

 Limits

-NeuronReductionInterval must be > 0  (divide by zero) NeuronReductionInterval needs a high limit - e.g. at least one registration per 1 to 2 days
+NeuronReductionInterval must be > 0  (divide by zero) NeuronReductionInterval > 4 recommended so the high_registration_rate test uses at least 2 blocks NeuronReductionInterval needs a high limit - e.g. must return to the same difficulty or cost within one 1 or 2 days

-A

-The technical specification should describe the syntax and semantics of any new feature or proposed change.
-The specification should be detailed enough to allow for implementation without needing to interpret the proposal’s intent.

 ## Rationale

 ### the freezing:
  in an ideal situation one registration occurs every NeuronReductionInterval, by freezing the other registration method for one interval, the unused registration method is not made easier or cheaper until the Interval is over.
+### the high registration rate
+If two registrations occur quickly in series, by increasing the difficulty or price of the other type of registration it slows down the possible registration using the other method.
 ### the burned_register_limit extrinsic
 If two registrations occur next to each other, the second user might end up paying much more than expected.
 - By having a price limit, the second user can choose to fail if their price limit is exceeded.
 - The burned_register_limit also enables the possibility of price limited multiple registrations in the same block, with each registration multiplying the cost.
-An alternative method is to block a new registration from occurring for x blocks.
-This is not ideal it sets an effective rate limit on the maximum registrations per day.
-It is possible that in the future we may want more registrations.

 ### Hyperparameter access
 rd4Fun opinion:
 - The NeuronIncreaseMult should be a sudo only because it is too easy for the subnet owner to game and manipulate.